Procopio (comics)

-In a 1958, in an Italian survey conducted by RAI TV, it resulted as the most popular character of the children's literature and comics.
+In a 1958, in an Italian survey carried by RAI TV, Procopio resulted as the most popular character of the children's literature and comics.

 In 1966, Procopio was protagonist of a series of vinyl records titled Le fiabe di mago Procopio; the same year he was subject of a novel, Procopio di Terracupa, written by the same Landolfi.

 Procopio also appeared in a short-living series of B&W animated shorts.